 Investment performance is reported by the group as investment return in our financial statements.
 The group earns an investment return from holdings in financial instruments and property investments, held to back insurance and investment contracts on behalf of policyholders and as group capital.
-Investment return arising in respect of Mature Savings (including the profit on disposal) is included in the total profit on discontinued operations.
+Investment return arising in respect of Mature Savings in 2020 (including the profit on disposal) is included in the total profit on discontinued operations.

-The total investment return as reported in the group financial statements in 2020 was £39,168m (2019: £53,014m), excluding discontinued operations.
+The total investment return as reported in the group financial statements in 2021 was £35,927m (2020: £39,168m, excluding discontinued operations).
 The total investment return comprises the expected return included in the IFRS operating profit plus the variance between actual and expected investment performance.
 As such, there is some element of duplication with the underwriting performance reported in A.2 above.